 ID Verification Action Points

-Companies will need to think about the following:
+Companies need to think about the following:

 - Is the information currently registered with Companies House accurate for these directors/PSCs?
 Do their details exactly match the details in the documentation that will be used to ID verify these individuals?
 If not, make the necessary changes to Companies House filings in advance of ID verification.